chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 InfosecDecompress is a Mandarin cybersecurity podcast that takes people from "I know nothing about security" to "I can explain this to others" using stories, visuals, and data-informed content decisions.

-**Role:** Co-creator and Producer.
+**Role:** Co-creator and Producer (2-person team).
 Shared ownership on content and product decisions, personally led analytics, Notion pipeline, and Instagram strategy.

 **Why this matters for PM:** End-to-end product experience from idea and audience discovery to positioning, content roadmap, analytics, and iteration.